 The 2016.11 release of Buildroothas been published on November, 30th.
 The release announcement, by Buildroot maintainer Peter Korsgaard, gives numerous details about the new features and updates brought by this release.
 This new release provides support for using multiple BR2_EXTERNAL directories, gives some important updates to the toolchain support, adds default configurations for 9 new hardware platforms, and 38 new packages were added.

 Romain Perier contributed a package for the AMD Catalyst proprietary driver.
 Such drivers are usually not trivial to integrate, so having a ready-to-use package in Buildroot will really make it easier for Buildroot users who use hardware with an AMD/ATI graphics controller.
 This package provides both the X.org driver and the OpenGL implementation.
-This work was sponsored by one of Free Electrons customer.
+This work was sponsored by one of Bootlin customer.

 Thomas Petazzoni did contributions in various areas: